 Why this adjunct professor resume example is strong:

 Megan’s resume showcases her ability to balance multiple courses and provide high-quality instruction.
 Her achievements are quantified, demonstrating her impact in student engagement and course enrollment.
-Learn about crafting a compelling resume profile here.
+Get guidance on how to write an effective resume summary here.

 Associate Professor Resume Example